 June 1934: "The men from the CCC camp at Dog Lake were scheduled to do maintenance work at the Strawberry lookout."
 (Six Twenty-Six)

-1936: The lookout was equipped with a #4 Osborne fire finder with vertical angle.
-Water was at a spring two miles distant.
+1936: The lookout, equipped with a #4 Osborne fire finder with vertical angle.
+Water located at a spring two miles distant.

-1940: The lookout was a official fire-weather station, taking readings three times a day at 7 am, 12 noon and 4 pm and the observations telephoned in to the Bly Ranger Station at 4:15 pm daily.
+1940: The lookout, an official fire-weather station, takes readings three times a day at 7 am, 12 noon and 4 pm and the observations telephoned in to the Bly Ranger Station at 4:15 pm daily.

 1959: From the inspection report of the Regional Engineering Office on its September 9th visit.
 "The lookout tower is steel and 100 feet in height.
 The cab is steel, and 7x7 in size.
 Tower and cab were made by Aermotor and erected in 1933.
 The inspection found the premises clean and orderly.
 Deficiencies: Ground wire disconnected from two of the tower legs.
 Some of the boards on the landings need replacement.
 Anemometer above the tower.
 Cab floor needs replacement.
 Stairs and landings not properly fenced.
 Recommendations: Fix grounds.
 Replace cab floor and weak platform boards.
 Move the anemometer and install fencing for the stairs and platform landings."